datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI05-geographic-vs-projected-CRS.md

 After completing this activity, you will:

-* The basic concept of what a Coordinate Reference System (`CRS`) is and how it impacts data processing, analysis and visualization.
-* Understand the basic differences between a geographic and a projected `CRS`.
+* The basic difference between a Geographic and a projected  Coordinate Reference System.
 * Become familiar with the Universal Trans Mercator (UTM) and Geographic (WGS84) `CRS`s

 ## Things You’ll Need To Complete This Lesson